Aditya-dom/arawn/content/post/Intern/index.md

 Before this entire _joomla_ started, I asked myself: _What is it I want from an intern_?

-- I wanted to tour: I want to go on a some Solo-trip aboroad, but my main goal is my internship, as mentioned earlier(🦍). and I was tired of hearing/seeing how others were roaming the world while I was scooping Ball off the floor of my room.
+- I want to tour: I want to go on a some Solo-trip aboroad, but my main goal is my internship, as mentioned earlier(🦍). and I was tired of hearing/seeing how others were roaming the world while I was scooping Ball off the floor of my room.
-- I wanted something that paid well: Apart from the feel-good factor, a good paying intern would put money for my first Car' in the SIP/Stocks or in any assets or I'll just trade with that money who knows but main goal is ... as mentioned earlier.
+- I want something that paid well: Apart from the feel-good factor, a good paying intern would put money for my first Car' in the SIP/Stocks or in any assets or I'll just trade with that money who knows but main goal is ... as mentioned earlier.

 Above both of these:

-- I wanted something that would **help me in the future**: Research or core CS/Math roles would provide both relevant work experience and also appeal to Trading firms when I go for my fulltime work.
+- I want something that would **help me in the future**: Research or core CS/Math roles would provide both relevant work experience and also appeal to Trading firms when I go for my fulltime work.
 I definetly didn't want to pick up finance/consulting/_enterprise/backend/frontend_ development.
-- I wanted something **fun**: Writing high-stakes trading algorithms, making hyper-efficient and superfast systems on embedded devices, implementing object recognition on embedded sensors, receiving patents/publishing papers on new models and algorithms is a small but representative subset of the kind of work I wanted to do this summer.
+- I want something **fun**: Writing high-stakes trading algorithms, making hyper-efficient and superfast systems on embedded devices, implementing object recognition on embedded sensors, receiving patents/publishing papers on new models and algorithms is a small but representative subset of the kind of work I wanted to do this summer.

 Another way of looking at this is **saying no**: proceed by elimination rather than addition.
 This requires knowing yourself very well, and seeing if a role really resonates with what you want to do.
 Eg if you're a product person and have worked in programming clubs, developing systems, then a SDE role would appeal to you.
 Don't apply to anything other than SDE.